Shagshag/prestashop-documentation/ObjectModelCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\ObjectModel.php line 1809
+* This method is defined in [classes/ObjectModel.php line 1809](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ObjectModel.php#1809)

 #### Arguments